Data Breaches: What Made Them Silent Killers [Updated 2023]

 A “data breach” occurs when a hacker or cybercriminal manipulates the data sources and extracts crucial information from that resource.

-It can be done in numerous ways in the case of the latest security breaches.
 For instance, a hacker can access a computer or network in an unauthorized manner and steal information.
 Data can also be extracted by bypassing the network security protocols.

 Some of the most common tools to make this happen are malware attacks, viruses, phishing, and Denial of Services.
 However, ways like payment card fraud and insider data leaks are also responsible for many data breaches.